chunshen1987/iEBE/EBE-Node/ResultCollector/EbeCollector_readme.txt

 2. Structure of the package
 -------------------------------

-The main class is the EbeCollector class, which has several member functions, each used to collect data of a certain type (not necessarily corresponding to one table).
+The main class is the EbeCollector class, which has several member functions, each used to collect data of certain types (not necessarily corresponding to one table).
 Each of the collector function accepts an argument specifying the path where the data files are stored.
 The filenames of the data file that will be collected, as well as the format of these datafiles, are all internal to these functions.
 The following explains them in details.

+1) collectEccentricitiesAndRIntegrals
+This function has